syrjs/core/docsmd/getting_started.md

-# Getting Started Building
+# Getting Started

-Starting with Syr couldn't be easier.
 Our CLI tools will help you get started creating a new project from scratch quickly.
 This is the easiest way to get started developing Syr applications today.

 ## Setting up a Syr JavaScript Project